SESYNC-ci/git-in-the-shell-lesson/docs/_slides/goals.md

 ## Specific achievements

-- Make commits to a project file
+- Make "commits" to a project file with git
-- Synchronize to a git repository on GitHub
+- "Push" and "pull" project work to GitHub
-- Collaborate with another GitHub user
+- "Merge" your work with a GitHub collaborator's